-Some of our favorite bush cucumber varieties for growing in pots are:
+Some of our favorite commercial and heirloom bush cucumber varieties for growing in pots are:

 - Bush Slicer – This robust dwarf cuc produces long, straight fruits on short vines.
 These hardy plants are resistant to disease and grow well in cool and hot weather.

 - Pick a Bushel – This compact plant produces short, two-foot-long vines and develops fruit early–perfect for short-season climates.
 They do well in medium-sized pots.